justice-rage/mr-robogers-neighborhood/README.md

 ## Description

-_A web application that takes a number from the user and returns a range of numbers from 0 to the user inputted number with numbers that contain a 1 are replaced with "Beep!", numbers that contain a 2 are replaced with "Boop!", and numbers that contain a 3 are replaced with "Won't you be my neighbor?"_
+_A web application that takes a number from the user and returns a range of numbers from 0 to the user inputted number with numbers that contain a 1 replaced with "Beep!", numbers that contain a 2 replaced with "Boop!", and numbers that contain a 3 replaced with "Won't you be my neighbor?"_

 ## Setup/Installation Requirements